tslaton/tslaton/README.md

-## Software engineer with ai-first, full-stack, and machine learning experience | Gauntlet AI Cohort 2
+## Software engineer with ai-first, full-stack, and machine learning experience

-You can view my recent projects pinned below.
+You can view my recent projects from Gauntlet AI Cohort 2 pinned below.

 <!--
 **tslaton/tslaton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.